AishaEvering/PyTorch_Exercises/Transfer_Learning.md

 * **😤 Where I Got Stuck**

   * There are multiple ways of training a model.
 When I tried the way of using weights.transform to train my data things did not go well.
+(Update
+) I figured it out.
+It's the best way to go just in case the recipe for transforming the data for the base model changes.

 * **🤓 TIL (I have my hand in several aspects of Machine Learning so sometimes I will come across something I thought was cool and need a place to remember it.
 This is that place.)**